-Channel crossings hit new daily high for 2023 as 755 people arrive
+Government’s ‘small boats week’ slammed as ‘gimmick’ after crossings hit new record

 “After years of empty pledges and broken promises, the Tories’ asylum chaos is just getting worse and worse.”

-Monday saw the first asylum seekers moved onto the Bibby Stockholm barge in Dorset, which had been hampered by delays and safety concerns.

-After being forced to reverse transfer notices for at least 20 migrants, which had been issued in violation of Home Office guidance, it issued “threatening” letters telling selected people to move onto the barge or face having government housing withdrawn.
+The Home Office’s trials look set to continue.
+After being forced to reverse transfer notices for at least 20 migrants selected for the Bibby Stockholm, it issued “threatening” letters telling others refusing the barge to move or having government housing withdrawn.

+Immigration minister Robert Jenrick claimed on Wednesday that a “significant” number of asylum seekers who initially objected had since changed their minds and moved on board.

+However, the Home Office has refused to give numbers and it is not clear whether it will go through with its threats, which would trigger further legal action if asylum seekers were made homeless and destitute.

-The government has also announced a crackdown on immigration lawyers it claims are helping migrants “exploit” the system, and a new partnership with Turkey to disrupt the supply of dinghies.
+On Tuesday, the government announced a crackdown on immigration lawyers it claims are helping migrants “exploit” the system, but it faced an immediate backlash from legal groups accusing ministers of scapegoating the profession for upholding the government’s own laws.

+The following day saw the unveiling of new partnership with Turkey to disrupt the supply of dinghies used for Channel crossings, saying it would increase cooperation and intelligence sharing.

+Mr Jenrick refused to disclose the amount of money handed over by the UK government but admitted it was “giving some funding”.

 The latest official statistics show that 92 per cent of small boat migrants arriving since 2018 have claimed asylum, but that only 16 per cent of their applications have been decided.
 Of those, two thirds were granted.

-The Care4Calais charity said the “near-tragedy” on Thursday demonstrated the danger of trying to cross the Channel and “why no one would attempt it unless they were truly desperate”.
+The Care4Calais charity said a “near-tragedy” where people were rescued from a sinking dinghy on Thursday demonstrated the danger of trying to cross the Channel and “why no one would attempt it unless they were truly desperate”.

-The previous day, French authorities reported that six children suffering from hypothermia were to hospital after their boat went down near Sangatte.

-Steve Smith, chief executive of Care4Calais, said: “These horrifying incidents are happening because the UK government has effectively cut every safe route for the survivors of conflict, torture and modern slavery to claim asylum in the UK.
+Chief executive Steve Smith added: “These horrifying incidents are happening because the UK government has effectively cut every safe route for the survivors of conflict, torture and modern slavery to claim asylum in the UK.

 “And they will continue to happen unless the government faces up to this reality, and accepts the only policy that will end small boat crossings is safe passage for refugees to safely claim asylum in the UK.”